Gene Traffic Control™ Product Platform

 At an airport, air traffic control directs hundreds of planes on when, where, and in what order they should move.
 If the control tower’s communication broke down, the result would be catastrophic.

 Like at the airport, our cells need a system to direct when, where, and in what order our genes are expressed.
-In other words, this system, called the chromatin regulatory system, orchestrates the events that turn genes “on” and “off.”
+In other words, this system, called the chromatin regulatory system, orchestrates the movement of molecules that turn genes “on” and “off.”

-With Gene Traffic ControlTM, Foghorn has developed a platform to precisely target and drug issues in this master regulatory system.
+With Gene Traffic Control™ Product Platform, Foghorn has developed a platform to precisely target and drug issues in this regulatory system.

 Breakdown in this system is a major, unexplored cause of many serious diseases, including over 25% of cancers.